-Patients Who Have Jaw Surgery
+People Who Have Jaw Surgery

-Patients who have surgery on the jaw may develop sleep apnea, which is a sleep disorder that causes the person to stop breathing for 10 seconds or more during sleep.
+People who have surgery on the jaw may develop sleep apnea, which is a sleep disorder that causes the person to stop breathing for 10 seconds or more during sleep.
 Plastic surgery to rebuild the jaw may help prevent sleep apnea.